The Athenaeum's Writer's Help Page

 Writing can be a lonely endeavor.
 For those of you that want to write, we wish you sucess and hope that you have the support of an editor or a beta reader or BOTH.
 When you write, you know the words because they are inside you and a part of you...they are bursting forth at the end of your fingertips.
 Unfortunately, sometimes it is those very fingertips and/or too busy creative brain who betray the muse - the errors are usually in the word processor which can't read your thoughts yet, or automatically corrects grammar and punctuation and a multitude of other details.
 To that end, MS Word not withstanding, it is that we offer these resources to help you finalize and/or enhance your creative processes.

-Any questions, suggestions, or additions to this page, please e-mail us.
+Any questions, suggestions, or additions to this page, please see our contact page link at the bottom of the page. us.

 For those of us who need little reinforcement now and again, here 10 basic rules!